bparanj/crystal/electronics/book/energy-frequency-vibration/newton.md

 4. Acceleration Example:
    - Using Newton’s second law, F = ma (force = mass × acceleration), a newton can also be visualized as the force needed to accelerate a 1-kilogram object at 1 meter per second squared.
 Picture a toy car being pushed to start moving—applying a small force results in a small acceleration.

-By relating the newton to common tasks like lifting an apple, holding a book, it becomes easier to understand this unit of force in everyday life.

    - Force can be pushing or pulling
    - Not the same as weight or mass